mechanicles/mechanicles.github.io/_posts/2018-03-19-convert-an-active-record-object-into-the-fixture.md

 # nil
 ```

-I find this helpful when we create big active record objects from parsing our
+I find this helpful when we create significant active record objects into the database from
-user email data in our database and creating fixture for it manually is
+parsing our user’s email data and generating fixtures manually for them in tests is cumbersome.
-cumbersome.